tvdstaaij/node-i2c-adt7420/README.md

 Node.js driver for the acurate (±0.25°C) yet affordable [ADT7420][adt7420-prod] digital temperature sensor.
 Should also work with the less accurate [ADT7410][adt7410-prod].

-This module was tested using a Raspberry Pi 3 Model B and the [EVAL-ADT7420-PMD][adt7420-eval] breakout board.
+This module was tested with Raspberry Pi 3B and 4B, wired to an [EVAL-ADT7420-PMDZ][adt7420-eval] breakout board.
-Please do note that the power LED on the EVAL-ADT7420-PMD board significantly influences the temperature reading!
+Please do note that the power LED on the EVAL-ADT7420-PMDZ board significantly influences the temperature reading!
 The LED or its series resistor should be desoldered if you need accurate temperature.

 Supported features: